rdf-elixir/rdf-ex/README.md

 - fully compatible with the RDF 1.1 specification
 - no dependencies
 - in-memory data structures for RDF descriptions, RDF graphs and RDF datasets
-- support for RDF vocabularies via Elixir modules for safe, i.e. compile-time checked and concise usage of URIs
+- support for RDF vocabularies via Elixir modules for safe, i.e. compile-time checked and concise usage of IRIs
 - XML schema datatypes for RDF literals (not yet all supported)
-- sigils for the most common types of nodes, i.e. URIs, literals, blank nodes and lists
+- sigils for the most common types of nodes, i.e. IRIs, literals, blank nodes and lists
 - a description DSL resembling Turtle in Elixir
 - implementations for the [N-Triples], [N-Quads] and [Turtle] serialization formats
     - [JSON-LD] is implemented in the separate [JSON-LD.ex] package (as every format requiring additional dependencies will be published in separate packages)